Viper-Dude/EliteMining/README.md

 ---

 ## ⚠️ Known Limitations
-- Only works with in-game keybinds (HOTAS setup manual)
-- Possible conflicts with HCS VoicePack
+Only works with in-game keybinds (HOTAS setup manual) There may be conflicts with HCS VoicePack commands, but these can be easily adjusted manually in the EliteMining Profile within VoiceAttack.
-- Works with EDCopilot
+Works with EDCopilot

 [⬆️ Back to Top](#-elitemining)